jharwell/libra/docs/src/cookbook/analysis.rst

 tools or a single tool, auto-fixing warnings, suppressing noise, and configuring clang-tidy check categories.

-For conceptual background (why LIBRA doesn't use a compilation database by default, how language detection works), see :ref:`concepts/analysis`.
+For conceptual background on how LIBRA uses a compilation database, language detection, and header coverage, see :ref:`concepts/analysis`.
 For the target reference, see :ref:`reference/targets`.
 For the flag reference, see :ref:`cli/reference/analyze`.

 1. Add an analyze preset
 =========================

-Analysis should run in its own preset and build directory, separate from debug builds.
-The ``LIBRA_USE_COMPDB`` flag is recommended when using Clang-based tools — see :ref:`concepts/analysis` for the
+Analysis should run in its own preset and build directory, separate from debug builds:
-trade-offs:

 .. code-block:: json